-The following table presents fees billed for professional audit services rendered by BDO for the audit of our annual financial statements for the fiscal year ended December 31, 2022 and December 31, 2021, and fees billed for other services rendered by BDO in those periods.
+The following table presents fees billed for professional audit services rendered by Wolf & Company, P.C. ("Wolf") and BDO USA, P.C. ("BDO") for the audit of our annual financial statements for the fiscal year ended December 31, 2023 and by BDO for the audit of our annual financial statements for the fiscal year ended December 31, 2023, and by BDO for the audit of our annual financial statements for the fiscal year ended December 31, 2023 and by BDO for the audit of our annual financial statements for the fiscal year ended December 31, 2023, and fees billed for other services rendered by Wolf and BDO during those periods.

-2022 2021
+2023 2022

-Audit fees (1) \$ 874,915 \$ 658,185
+Audit fees (1) \$ 688,039 \$ 924,915

-Audit-related fees (2) 33,500 30,055
+Audit-related fees (2) 39,500 33,500

-Tax fees (3) 13,297 11,000
+Tax fees (3) 13,297 13,297

-All other fees (4) - -
+All other fees (4) 1,000 -

-Total fees \$ 921,712 \$ 699,240
+Total fees \$ 741,836 \$ 971,712

-- (1) Audit fees consist of the aggregate fees billed for professional services rendered by BDO in 2021, for the audit and review of financial statements and services provided in connection with statutory and regulatory filings (domestic and international), and the aggregate fees billed or estimated to be billed for professional services rendered by BDO in 2022, for the audit and review of financial statements and services provided in connection with statutory and regulatory filings (domestic and international). - (2) Audit-related fees consist of audit services of our employee benefit plan filed on Form 11-K.

-- (3) Tax fees consist of professional services rendered by BDO relating to tax studies. - (4) All Other Fees consist of fees for services other than the services reported above.
+- (1) Audit fees consist of the aggregate fees billed for professional services rendered by Wolf and BDO in 2023 and by BDO in 2022, as applicable, for the audit and review of financial statements and services provided in connection with statutory and regulatory filings (domestic and international). - (2) Audit-related fees consist of audit services of our employee benefit plan filed on Form 11-K. - (3) Tax fees consist of professional services rendered by BDO relating to tax studies. - (4) All Other Fees consist of fees for services other than the services reported above.

-The Audit Committee has concluded that the provision of the non-audit services listed above was compatible with maintaining the independence of BDO, and all such services were approved by the Audit Committee.
+The Audit Committee has concluded that the provision of the non-audit services listed above was compatible with maintaining the independence of Wolf and BDO, and all such services were approved by the Audit Committee.